 - You likely received medicine to relax your muscles and block your pain.

-- Afterward, your arm will be placed in a shoulder immobilizer while it heals.
+- Afterward, your arm was placed in a shoulder immobilizer for it to heal properly.

 You will have a greater chance of dislocating your shoulder again.
 With each injury, it takes less force to do this.